homieiot/homie-esp8266/docs/quickstart/getting-started.md

 * It subscribes to the special OTA and configuration topics, automatically flashing a sketch if available or updating the configuration
 * It checks for a button press on the ESP8266, to return to `configuration` mode

-## Creating an useful sketch
+## Creating a useful sketch

-Now that we understand how Homie for ESP8266 works, let's create an useful sketch.
+Now that we understand how Homie for ESP8266 works, let's create a useful sketch.
 We want to create a smart light.

 [![GitHub logo](../assets/github.png) LightOnOff.ino](https://github.com/homieiot/homie-esp8266/blob/develop/examples/LightOnOff/LightOnOff.ino)